GitSquared/wikiweaver/README.md

 - [x] Give tools to article generator to read related articles and keep the world coherent
 - [x] Fancy up article generation to avoid frustration on spinner: stream text?
 - [x] Biggest universes show up on homepage like wikipedia languages along with articles count?
+- [x] Basic content moderation on universe prompts 😅
 - [ ] Browse through articles from universe page using search or list rather than default redirect
 - [ ] How to cover OpenAI costs?
   - [ ] Bring Your Own Key?
   - [ ] Stripe paywall?
   - [ ] Max. generations per user per day?
 - [ ] User sign-in and save universes, pin articles..?
   - [ ] Go back to where you were browsing from homepage / History feature?
 - [ ] Article tags / metadata boxes like in Wikipedia
 - [ ] Article illustrations??
 - [ ] what next?

 ---